Courses - Faculty of Science

 Earth Observations and Models

-An experiential study of climate and environmental physics.
+An experiential study of applications of environmental physics.
 The analysis and modelling of laboratory, field and remote sensing observations to explain the state and behaviour of the atmosphere, oceans and the solid earth.
-Topics include radiation, cloud and aerosol processes, energy balance, circulations and seismic waves.
+Topics include radiation, cloud and aerosol processes, seismic waves and Earth’s magnetic and gravity fields.
 It develops transferable skills in acquiring measurements, data analytical methods and laboratory techniques.

 Prerequisite: 15 points from ENVPHYS 100, PHYSICS 100, 102, 120, 121, 160, EARTHSCI 120 and 15 points from MATHS 108, 110, 120, 130, 199, STATS 101-120